Gir National Park: Home of Asiatic Lion

 • Blackbucks from the surrounding area are sometimes seen in the sanctuary.

-• Gir has a large population of marsh crocodile, which is among the 40 species of reptiles and amphibians recorded in the sanctuary.
+• Gir has a large population of marsh crocodiles, which is among the 40 species of reptiles and amphibians recorded in the sanctuary.

 • The park checklist has over 250 species of birds.
 Rare species such as Lesser Florican and the Sarus Crane are recorded in the grasslands along the periphery of the sanctuary.